Tom Field: Out of favour (2017–2020)

 With ample cover for Rico Henry at full back, Field joined League One club Bradford City on loan until 1 January 2018, as cover for the injured Adam Chicksen.
 He made five appearances before dropping to the bench in mid-September after Chicksen returned to fitness.
 Despite Chicksen suffering a long-term injury in mid-October, Field made just three further appearances before returning to Brentford when his loan expired.
 Field's only call into a Brentford matchday squad during the second half of 2017–18 came on the final day of the season, when he was an unused substitute during a 1–1 draw with Hull City.

 After two EFL Cup appearances in August 2018, Field joined League Two club Cheltenham Town on loan until 1 January 2019.
-In an injury-affected spell, he made just 11 appearances before his loan expired.
+During an injury-affected spell, he made just 11 appearances before his loan expired.
 After his return to Brentford, injuries to full backs Henrik Dalsgaard and Rico Henry saw Field make his final appearance of the season as a substitute for stand-in right back Sergi Canós after 83 minutes of a 1–0 win over Aston Villa on 13 February 2019.

-After failing to win a call into a matchday squad so far during the 2019–20 season, Field was made available for transfer in January 2020.
+After failing to win a call into a matchday squad thus far during the 2019–20 season, Field was made available for transfer in January 2020.
 He departed the club on the final day of the January 2020 transfer window and ended his time at Griffin Park with 21 appearances and three goals.